 Second, the model replicated the effects of SES on children with different early ability levels reported by Feinstein (2003a).
 Notably, simulated individuals scoring highly early in development were more likely to fall back in population rank when they were in families with lower SES.
-Feinstein's graph has provided influential (and controversial) with policymakers.
-Here, the model demonstrated that the pattern can be replicated if SES is assumed to operate by influencing children's levels of cognitive stimulation, and not an artefact of regression to the mean.
-Thomas (2017) provides a deeper consideration of factors influence shape of this function, whether it may also arise if SES impacts directly on neurocomputational parameters, and implications for interventions to close developmental gaps between children.
+Feinstein's graph has proved influential (and controversial) with policymakers.
+Here, the computational model demonstrated that the pattern can be replicated if SES is assumed to operate by influencing children's levels of cognitive stimulation, and is not an artefact of regression to the mean.
+Thomas (2018) provides a deeper consideration of factors influencing the shape of this function, including whether it may also arise if SES impacts directly on neurocomputational parameters, and implications for interventions to close developmental gaps between children.

 Third, examination of the neurocomputational parameters that produced trajectories of gifted development yielded several findings.
 An early classification of giftedness required a number of beneficial properties to coincide, including both intrinsic neurocomputational parameters, and a high quality training environment.
 There were some cases of an early gifted classification without the support from a strong environment, but in almost all cases, these individuals returned to the normal range later in development.
 In other words, early promise was lost without the subsequent support of a strong environment.
 A number of factors influenced whether early promise was sustained.
 Broadly construed, these involved the processing roles of capacity, signal quality, plasticity, regressive events, and environmental richness.
-There was some indication that early behavioural profiles could predict whether an individual would exhibit a sustained gifted outcome without knowledge of internal neurocomputational properties.
+Importantly, to the extent that variation in these neurocomputational properties is influenced by genes, children's rank orders in the population may alter across development for genetic reasons.
+This contrasts with the usual interpretation of the data presented by Feinstein (2003a,b) that changes in population rank solely reflect environmental influences.
+Lastly, there was some indication that early behavioural profiles could predict whether an individual would exhibit a sustained gifted outcome without knowledge of internal neurocomputational properties.
 Gifted development in the model was characterised by a fast rate of acquiring knowledge, rather than extracting the regularities of learning domains.
 However, in line with the non-linearity of developmental trajectories, effect sizes were not large.

 Fourth, even with a continuum of mechanistic cause of variation in the population, apparent asymmetries were observed between the influences on gifted versus delayed performance, that is, the tails of the normal distribution.
-Poor environment was not predictive of delay but good environment was predictive of giftedness (Thomas, Forrester & Ronald, 2013).
+Poor environment was not predictive of delay but good environment was predictive of giftedness (Thomas et al., 2013).
 Individuals whose early delay resolved could show final levels of performance in the upper half of the population, but early gifted individuals who fell back into the normal range rarely end up in the lower half of the population.
 And unusual trajectories could be produced that were not explainable by a single cause, but only in terms of the interactions of multiple factors.
-These characteristics might lead one to conclude that performance in the tails requires special mechanisms or, as in Lykken's emergenic account (2006), that giftedness can be scuppered by the absence of any of multiple factors, such as not have a rich environment.
+These characteristics might lead one to conclude that performance in the tails requires special mechanisms or, as in Lykken's emergenic account Lykken (2006), that giftedness can be scuppered by the absence of any of multiple factors, such as not having a rich environment.
 Nevertheless, in the model, these patterns arose from additive influences on non-linear computational systems.